pandoc-ext/fonts-and-alignment/README.md

 auto-injects only when a `pfa-block-*` class is detected.
 If your TeX distribution is minimal, install it explicitly — on TeX Live this is `tlmgr install varwidth`.

+### Colored underlines render in black in PDF

+If `pfa-text-uline` (or any of its decorated variants) is combined with `pfa-font-color` and the line still renders in black despite the text being colored, you're on a pre-fix revision of the filter.
+Pull the current version — color application now wraps the ulem decoration (`\textcolor{…}{\uline{…}}`) so the decoration falls inside the color scope.
+HTML already inherits correctly via the CSS default `text-decoration-color: currentColor`.

 ### Underline variants (wavy / dashed / dotted) don't render in HTML